Susseratal/database/README.md

         Allow users to edit data in case they need to change something

         Change the case of certain inputs so it repairs capitalisation for them

+        Make the date feature have some fancy datetime formatting

 To Do:

-        - [ ] Fix the date feature so that it has the correct formatting?
+        - [ ] Fix the date feature so that it has the correct formatting because it's still broken as hell

+        - [ ] Datetime input sanitisation and better error handling

+        - [ ] Reformat to have a function (using code from Alex's fork)